mrJean1/PyGeodesy/README.rst

 =====

-The tests have been run with Python 3.8.0 (with geographiclib_ 1.50 and numpy_ 1.17.3), with Python 3.7.4 and 2.7.16 (both with geographiclib_
+The tests have been run with Python 3.8.0 (with geographiclib_ 1.50 and numpy_ 1.17.3), with Python 3.7.5 and 2.7.17 (both with geographiclib_
 1.50, numpy_ 1.17.2 respectively 1.16.5  and scipy_ 1.3.1 respectively
 1.2.2) and with PyPy_ 6.0.0 (Python 2.7.13 and 3.5.3, both without
 geographiclib, numpy and scipy) on macOS 10.13.6 High Sierra, *all in 64-bit only*.
 The results of those tests are included in the distribution files.

-Test coverage has been measured with Python 3.7.4 (with geographiclib_ 1.50, numpy_ 1.17.2 and scipy_ 1.3.1) and an HMTL report is included
+Test coverage has been measured with Python 3.7.5 (using coverage_ 4.5.4, geographiclib_ 1.50, numpy_ 1.17.2 and scipy_ 1.3.1).
+An HMTL report is
-in the distribution files.
+included in the distribution files.

 With Python 3.7 and 3.8, the tests run *with and without* ``lazy import``.